[ad_1]

 These programmes will cover different sectors and will boost ‘ease of living’ for people, Modi said.

 “Upon reaching Gujarat tomorrow, I will visit the Vidya Samiksha Kendra.
 This modern centre leverages data and technology in order to improve learning outcomes.
-I will also interact with those are working in the education sector,” Modi said.
+I will also interact with those who are working in the education sector,” Modi said.

 The programme in Banaskantha will take place on April 19 at the impressive Banas Dairy complex, he said, adding that a new dairy complex and potato processing plant will also be inaugurated.